getify/You-Dont-Know-JS/scope-closures/ch4.md

 Phew!
 That's certainly not ideal, but it works if you find yourself needing a reliable global scope reference.

 (The name `globalThis` was fairly controversial while the feature was being added to JS.
 Specifically, I and many others felt the "this" reference in the name was fairly misleading, since the reason you access this object is to access to the global scope, never to access some sort of global/default `this` binding.
 There were many other names considered, but for a variety of reasons ruled out.
 Unfortunately, the name chosen ended up as a last resort.
-If you plan to interact with the global scope object in your programs, to reduce confusion, I strongly recommend you choose a better name, such as (the laughably long but accurate!) `theGlobalScopeObject` above.)
+If you plan to interact with the global scope object in your programs, to reduce confusion, I strongly recommend choosing a better name, such as (the laughably long but accurate!) `theGlobalScopeObject` used here.)

 ## Globally Aware